tgstation/tgstation/README.txt

 enough for most servers, assuming you have trustworthy admins.

-Finally, to start the server, run Dream Daemon and enter the path to your compiled goonstation.dmb file.
+Finally, to start the server, run Dream Daemon and enter the path to your compiled tgstation.dmb file.
 Make sure to set the port to the one you specified in the config.txt, and set the Security box to 'Safe'.
 Then press GO and the server should start up and be ready to join.